carrotIndustries/usbkvm/README.md

 ![Diagram showing a server connected to a laptop using USBKVM](media/usbkvm.png)

+# Quickstart

+So you just your got your hands on a USBKVM and want to use it?
+See the app's [README](app/README.md) for how to install the client app.

 # Hardware (USBKVM)

 ![3D rendering of a green PCA with an HDMI and a USB Type-C connector